dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This is why module2e must **reapply the rules** after reboot:

 - Ensures SSH port 22 is open
-- Ensures Tomcat ports (80, 8080) are open
+- Ensures Tomcat ports (80, 8080) are open or whatever other application ports specified in the SG rules that need to be open
 - Ensures the resurrection commands can run
 - Ensures the node is reachable and stable

 This is not theoretical — it happens in real AWS fleets under load. (hyper-scaling or VPS under heavy swap contention)

 ### Why Generate `orchestration_sg_rules_module2.json`in module2